manucabral/YoutubeMusicRPC/README.md

 ## Usage
 1. Download the last version from [here](https://github.com/manucabral/YoutubeMusicRPC/releases)
-3. Extract and open `Youtube Music RPC.exe`
+3. Extract and open `YouTube Music RPC.exe`

+## Important
-> Requires Discord running and "Display current activity" activated, if the rich presence doesn't work you can restart discord and try again.
+Requires Discord running and `Display current activity` activated, if the rich presence doesn't work you can restart discord and try again.
+This app only works in a Browser!

 Credits to [pypresence](https://github.com/qwertyquerty/pypresence)